FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 ---------------------------

 More free breakfast and this time with more pineapples.
-Breakfast seems to taste sweeter when you’re saving \$17.
+Breakfast seems to taste sweeter when you're saving \$17.

 ![](https://fvcproductions.files.wordpress.com/2015/01/img_0115.jpg)